plblum/jivs/docs/Jivs_API.md

 ### Test validation requests
 The basic test will generally do this:
-1. Create the `ValidationServices object`, which may be identical to what you use in your app.
+1. Create the `JivsServices object`, which may be identical to what you use in your app.
 2. Create a ModelBaseRules subclass that describes a model for your test.
 3. Create the ValidationManager from the result of the subclass's `configure()` method.
 4. Set the values that will impact a validation test.